Rawalpindi History

 Hindu Temple, Raja Bazar Rawalpindi

-British built the Cantt area in 1851 in Rawalpindi for the “British Indian Army”.
+Britishers also built the Cantt area in Rawalpindi for the “British Indian Army” during 1851.
 The main reason to build Cantt here was the beautiful landscape and cooling weather conditions.
-Moreover, they like to stay in Murree which was developed as a hill station for recreation purposes, because of its snowy weather in winter like London.
+Moreover, they like to stay in Murree, which was developed as a hill station for recreation purposes, because of its snowy weather in winter like London.

 Babu Muhallah, Saddar